 ModelSim ME Pro from Mentor Graphics enables source level verification so designers can verify HDL code line by line.
-Designers can perform simulation at all levels: behavioral (or pre-synthesis), structural (or post-synthesis), and back-annotated (post-layout), dynamic simulation.
+Designers can perform simulation at all levels: behavioral (or pre-synthesis), structural (or post-synthesis), dynamic simulation.
 (ModelSim ME Pro is supported in Libero Gold and Platinum only.)